maxweissenbacher/personal-site/_pages/about.md

 I am a Postdoctoral Researcher in the Department of Aeronautics at Imperial College London.
-My work combines deep learning with mathematical physics, with a particular focus on using reinforcement learning to optimise energy systems such as wind farms.
+My work combines deep learning with fluid physics and engineering, with a particular focus on using reinforcement learning to optimise energy systems such as wind farms.

 I obtained my PhD in Mathematics at Imperial College London.
 My thesis investigates the stability and instability of extremal black holes in general relativity, drawing on techniques from the theory of partial differential equations and differential geometry.